-As I read through different pieces of the manuscript it was clear that Quimby acknowledged and referenced the Bible and teaching of Jesus Christ, but he began to draw new conclusions that are in direct conflict to the Bible.
+As I read through different pieces of the manuscript, it was clear that Quimby acknowledged and referenced the Bible and the teaching of Jesus Christ, but he began to draw new conclusions that are in direct conflict with the Bible.
 For example, he believed…

 “…‘Christ’ never was intended to be applied to Jesus as a man, but to a Truth superior to the natural man–and this Truth is what prophets foretold.
-It has been called by various names but is the same truth.
+It has been called by various names, but it is the same truth.
 There is a natural body of flesh and blood–this was Jesus.
-His mind like all others was subject to a law of truth that could be developed through the natural man.
+His mind, like all others, was subject to a law of truth that could be developed through the natural man.
 This power Jesus tried to convince people of, as I am trying to convince people that there is such a state as clairvoyance, that is, that there is a power that has an identity and can act upon the natural man, which the natural man is ignorant of.
-When this power acts upon his senses it acts in the form of an idea or thought.
-The natural man receives it like the servant but acts as though he was the father of the idea.
+When this power acts upon his senses, it acts in the form of an idea or thought.
+The natural man receives it like a servant but acts as though he was the father of the idea.
 The world gives him credit for this superiority over the rest of his fellow men.”
 Page 201

 This is just one of one Quimby’s many conclusions that clearly show us where the gospel of Jesus was fractured and where the devil began to pervert biblical concepts and turn them into an entirely new false promise.
 From a Christian’s perspective, this is the heart of the matter!

 Fast forward to 2006 in the modern 21st century, and you may recall hearing about or even reading the book that took the world by storm – The Secret by Rhonda Byrne.